Getlatestversion/getlatestversion.eu-source/content/post/giuliov/top-10-pipeline-mistakes/0-introduction/index.en.md

 ## The list

-**NOTE**: the links will work only when the matching post is published.
+**NOTE**: Published posts are in **bold**, the link for items in _italic_  does not work.

- 1. [Sloppy handling of Secrets](../sloppy-secrets-handling) -- leaking or hard-coding passwords, tokens or similar sensitive data;
+ 1.	[_Sloppy handling of Secrets_](../sloppy-secrets-handling) -- leaking or hard-coding passwords, tokens or similar sensitive data;
- 2. [Untraceable artifacts](../untraceable-artifacts) -- when builds produce (or worse: deploy!) binaries of unknown source and version; this is a major red flag because it is cheap and easy to fix, but it is usually overlooked causing a major technical debt pile-up;
+ 2.	[_Untraceable artifacts_](../untraceable-artifacts) -- when builds produce (or worse: deploy!) binaries of unknown source and version; this is a major red flag because it is cheap and easy to fix, but it is usually overlooked causing a major technical debt pile-up;
- 3. [Too specific](../too-specific) -- if your artifacts are not scrubbed from environment-specific dependencies, so they cannot be deployed to all environments;
+ 3.	[_Too specific_](../too-specific) -- if your artifacts are not scrubbed from environment-specific dependencies, so they cannot be deployed to all environments;
- 4. [What, quality?](../what-quality) -- when your pipeline does not contain any check on quality, what do you expect as a result?;
+ 4.	[_What, quality?_](../what-quality) -- when your pipeline does not contain any check on quality, what do you expect as a result?;
- 5. [Bleeding edge](../bleeding-edge) -- using the latest and greatest technology is not always a wise choice;
+ 5.	[_Bleeding edge_](../bleeding-edge) -- using the latest and greatest technology is not always a wise choice;
- 6. [Galactic Builds](../galactic-builds) -- far-reaching builds that slow teams down instead of helping them;
+ 6.	[_Galactic Builds_](../galactic-builds) -- far-reaching builds that slow teams down instead of helping them;
- 7. [Flaky builds](../flaky-builds) -- builds generating unreproducible behaviours or random artefacts;
+ 7.	[**Flaky builds**](../flaky-builds) -- builds generating unreproducible behaviours or random artefacts;
- 8. [Too much of a good thing](../too-much-of-a-good-thing) -- when you go too far to avoid the above mistakes, causing the fix to backfire;
+ 8.	[_Too much of a good thing_](../too-much-of-a-good-thing) -- when you go too far to avoid the above mistakes, causing the fix to backfire;
- 9. [Implicit assumption](../implicit-assumption) -- any build that breaks when some undocumented environmental condition change;
+ 9.	[_Implicit assumption_](../implicit-assumption) -- any build that breaks when some undocumented environmental condition change;
-10. [Untamed plugins](../untamed-plugins) -- similar to the previous one, it is the nightmare of people that manage your build environments, when the build software uses too many, or even conflicting plugins.
+10.	[_Untamed plugins_](../untamed-plugins) -- similar to the previous one, it is the nightmare of people that manage your build environments, when the build software uses too many, or even conflicting plugins.

-The list is not really complete: there are more.
+The list is not really complete: there is one more to add.

 ## The unforgivable sin: having no pipeline